AddThis – AddThis code can be added to your site to allow users to bookmark and share your content.

 Instagram Stories – Photos and videos shared on your Instagram feed that disappear after 24 hours.
 Launched in August 2016.

-Klout – Klout is a site that measures the social influence of individuals on social media platforms such as Facebook, Flickr, Twitter, YouTube and other platforms.
+Klout – Klout is a site that measures the social influence of individuals on social media platforms such as Facebook, Flickr, Twitter, and YouTube, amongst others.

 List – A curated group of Twitter accounts.
 You can create your own lists or subscribe to lists created by others.

-Live Stories – Live Stories are a curated stream of user submitted Snaps (via Snapchat) from various locations and events.
+Live Stories – Live Stories are a curated stream of user-submitted Snaps (via Snapchat) from various locations and events.
 Users who have their location services on at the same event location will be given the option to contribute Snaps to the Live Story.
-The end result is a Story told from a community perspective with lots of different points view.
+The end result is a Story told from a community perspective with lots of different viewpoints.

 Live Streaming – Live broadcasting through social media.
 This is expected to grow in 2017, especially between social media platforms and television broadcasters.
 Facebook, it is expected, will announce partnerships with major broadcasters to screen exclusive content.

-Messenger Bots/Chatbots – Chatbots are computer programs that mimic conversation with people using artificial intelligence.
+Messenger Bots/Chatbots – Chatbots are computer programmes that mimic conversation with people using artificial intelligence.
 A way of building more personal relationships with customers, brands will increasingly use chatbots to complete simple transactions.
-This is something Ebay and Shopify are already using.
+This is something eBbay and Shopify are already using.
 Read more here.

 Newsfeed – A newsfeed is a list of news posted on a particular platform.
 Newsfeeds exist on your Facebook profile page, on blogs and on Twitter, for example.